 The basics are very simple:

 - Run your dishwasher only when it is full if possible.
 You get more for the detergent and energy that goes in.

 - Run the coolest/quickest programme that will do the job.
 Heating water uses almost all of the wash energy.

 - Choose a programme that lets your dishes dry in the air if you have one.
 Avoid a special 'thermal dry' that will use a fair bit of energy and is usually not needed.
 Especially if you have time and/or a dish rack for tricky items.

 Before Loading Up...

 Before putting the plates, pans, etc, in:

 - Scrape off any excess food before loading the dishwasher (maybe for your compost bin).
 Now the detergent is washing the dishes not your discarded food!

 Rinsing dishes under a tap is probably unnecessary and wasteful of water.
-The wash programme on our ancient (Zanussi DW-24 slimline) dishwasher that I normally used ('heavy soil') is a prewash (essentially a cold rinse with some detergent), followed by a full hot wash, hot rinse and thermal dry.
+The wash programme on our ancient (Zanussi DW-24 slimline) dishwasher that I normally used ('heavy soil') starts with a prewash (essentially a cold rinse with some detergent).
+That is followed by a full hot wash, hot rinse and thermal dry.

 - Run the cold rinse programme with a little detergent (or soda crystals or non-foaming washing-up liquid to be effective cold).
-Prevent food caking on, especially dairy products, especially if a full wash is not going to be run for a while.
+Prevent food caking on, especially dairy products, if a full wash is not going to be run for a while.

 - Clean the filters (if bunged up) before the main wash.
-This makes sure that the water pumping, etc, is as effective as possible, and again not merely spreading old food around the machine!
+This makes sure that the water pumping, etc, is as effective as possible, not merely spreading old food around the machine!
 Your dishes will be cleaner for it.